 I bought a cheap Defiant doorknob to replace a worn-out doorknob on a bedroom.
 Defiant is Home Depot’s house brand, and it’s not the highest quality, but for interior doors, they’re fine.

 When I saw the faceplate was different, I hoped I could just use the Defiant knob with the old mechanism, but no such luck.
 Sometimes you can mix brands, but not this time.
 The old worn-out knob was made by Arrow, as best I can tell.
 No one near me carries that brand, so matching brands was out of the question for me.
+But if the knob fits the old mechanism and it’s just sticky, here’s how to fix that and save a few minutes.

 While this sounds like a caveman way of doing it, all you need to remove a Defiant doorknob faceplate, or any other brand for that matter, is a standard flat-headed screwdriver.